alexyuly/ViewScript-Runtime/README.md

 Let completed be false

-Can complete
+Can complete -> completed: enable
-  Completed: enable

-Renders view from new `to-do item`
+Renders view from new `to-do item` model = this
-  Model = this

 ```